Luthey-Schulten-Lab/SummerSchool_2025/CME/commands.md

 ***Replace*** the $USERNAME with your Delta username.
 You need to type you password and do 2FA.

-##  Go into your projects directory and copy tutorials
+##  Enter your projects directory and copy CME tutorials

 go to your directory